🔍 공개 퀴즈 검색

 1. The writing style or technique

-3. The volume or loudness
+3. The volume or loudness of reading

 What is the difference between tone and mood?